Off-World-Live-Collaborative/docs.offworld.live/livestreaming-camera-pro/README.md

 ![alt_text](images/image11.png "image_tooltip")

-3. Your Render Target will be saved in your ‘Content Browser’ and you can create multiple Render Targets if you like and attach them to your Cinecam using the drop-down list of Render Targets shown above.
+3. Your Render Target will be saved in your `Content Browser` and you can create multiple Render Targets if you like and attach them to your Cinecam using the drop-down list of Render Targets shown above.